kohler/hotcrp/README.md

 `Code/createdb.sh --help` for more information.
 You will need to decide on a name for your database (no spaces allowed).

+    The username and password information for the conference database is stored in `Code/options.inc`, which HotCRP marks as world-unreadable.
+You must ensure that your web server can read this file, for instance by changing its group.

 2. Edit `Code/options.inc`, which is annotated to guide you.
 (`Code/createdb.sh` creates this file based on `Code/distoptions.inc`.)